Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Comparison with data

 \subsection{Muon flux model and energy deposition}

 To compare with the single bar results, we made a simulation that takes into account the cosmic ray muon energy distribution for vertically incident muons, the angle is forced by the external trigger used in the single bar setup.
-The muon spectrum as a function of $E_{\mu}$ is given by the Gaisser reparametrisation for $\theta = 0$~\cite{PDG2022} :
+The muon energy spectrum is given by the Gaisser reparametrisation for $\theta = 0$~\cite{PDG2022} :

 For a given muon energy, we model the energy deposition in the scintillator based on a simplified Bethe-Block formula~\cite{PDG2022},

 where:

 with $I$ the mean ionization potential, $m_e$ ($m_{\mu}$) the electron (muon) mass.
 The density correction $\delta$ is approximately given as: